ko-ichimo-ri/MotiMul/Readme.md

 ## Requirement
  GNU MP 6.2.0  (C++ Support)

- To install it, see [this URL](https://gmplib.org/manual/Installing-GMP.html).
+ To install that, see [this URL](https://gmplib.org/manual/Installing-GMP.html).
  Notice that the build option "--enable-cxx" is necessary for configuration like this:
  ./configure --enable-cxx